gleanerio/archetype/docs/tooling.md

 novel applications of existing tools.
 Some are just JSON tools that I have found useful for JSON-LD for some use cases.

+I do not list all the various RDF or property graph servers.
+There are many and it is often personal preference or alignment to local factors that make the decison.
+I will note that my current go to is [Oxigraph](https://github.com/oxigraph/oxigraph) for those wanting a recommendation.
+I'd encourage research though since there are factors that may make Oxigraph a poor choice for your use case.

 Suggestions welcome!

 ## Tools and Services

 - Great inProcess LPG and RDF with [KuzuDB](https://kuzudb.com/)
 - [PuppyGraph](https://www.puppygraph.com/)
+- [blueprint](https://github.com/zazuko/blueprint) Zazuko Blueprint is an enterprise knowledge graph frontend and browser, designed to make RDF Knowledge Graphs accessible and customizable for domain users.
-- [SemSpect](https://www.semspect.de/) scalable graph exploration and data-driven no-code querying tool for Neo4j and RDF data
+- [SemSpect](https://www.semspect.de/) scalable graph exploration and data-driven no-code querying tool for Neo4j and RDF data.
+They provide licenses free of charge for academic and open data projects.
 - SPARQL related
   - [SPARQL wiki](https://kvistgaard.github.io/sparql/#/page/sparql%20wiki)
   - [yasgui](https://github.com/TriplyDB/Yasgui)